TV antennas guides include:

 Apart from the basic techniques for TV antenna alignment, a few additional tips may help make sure that the best performance is achieved.

-- Don’t rely on TV meter: Some televisions have internal meters to help measure signal strength and provide a tool for antenna alignment.
+- Don’t rely on TV internal meter: Some televisions have internal antenna alignment meters to help measure signal strength and provide a tool for the TV antenna alignment.
 Although this can give an indication of the strength, the way it is done can be a little misleading in some instances.
-If difficulties are experienced, then it can be easier to rely on an external signal strength meter for more accurate antenna alignment, especially if it can be used at the antenna itself.
+If difficulties are experienced, then it can be easier to rely on an external antenna alignment meter for more accurate antenna alignment, especially if it can be used at the antenna itself.
 This can mean that a direct indication can be seen at the antenna, and the results of any changes made at the antenna can be seen directly.

 - Use good quality TV antenna cable: TV antenna cables vary widely in quality.
 There will always be some loss in the antenna cable, but this should be minimised, especially in areas where the signal level is low because the transmitter is a distance away, or because of shielding by buildings, hills, etc. Cheaper coax will almost always give a higher loss, and it is likely to be more prone to picking up interference.
 Even small fly leads can introduce loss.
 Here, cheap fly-leads bought in supermarkets may not have the quality needed.
 Some have been noted to have noticeable levels of loss, even for very short lengths.
 Always by the best you can, and then the performance will be assured.